Ad for Aymara

 To achieve that harmony, they use a Peruvian fair trade series of chocolate from Valrhona with 70% chocolate which is less sweet and more bitter.
 Furthermore, the Aymara chefs crush and smoke cocoa nibs, which are used to make a crumble and a chocolate ice cream.
 The latter gets some mezcal added to it as well.
 The smokiness actually reduces the sweetness a bit.
 Aymara’s La Bomba is topped with chocolate chips.
 Despite the fact that I am not a big chocolate lover, I found it impossible not to finish each and every spoon of my bowl.

 Try These 4 Latin Classics at Aymara Now

 This limited four-course menu, as selected by Kim and myself, cost NOK 495 at Aymara, and is a special offer to my readers for two weeks only.
 Book your table now!
 Just ask for my menu when you’re there.
-Remember, you can always drop by the ceviche bar at Aymara, where you can sit at the bar, have a cocktail and eat some ceviche and other snacks – or even the full menu.
+Remember, you can always drop by the ceviche bar at Aymara, where you can sit at the bar, eat some ceviche and other snacks – or even the full menu.
 Just make sure you order my menu before 9 PM!

 The kitchen at Aymara is open Tuesday through Saturday from 5 PM to 10 PM.
 The ceviche bar opens at 3 PM Thursdays, Fridays, and Saturdays.
 Sundays and Mondays are closed.
 Aymara closes for the summer from July 16th until August 8th.